-One of the most effective - and increasingly popular - charitable vehicles in North America today is the Donor-Advised Fund.
-A Donor-Advised Fund, also known as a "phil fund" or a "philanthropic fund," is a component fund of Atlanta Jewish Foundation.
-It is established by agreement between the Foundation and the Donor(s), in consideration of an irrevocable contribution of money or property to the Foundation.
+One of the most effective - and increasingly popular - charitable vehicles in the United States today is the Donor-Advised Fund.
+A Donor-Advised Fund, also known as a "charity checking account" or a "philanthropic fund," is a component fund of Atlanta Jewish Foundation.
+It is established by agreement between the Foundation and the Donor(s), in an irrevocable, non-refundable contribution of money (cash or stock) or assets (including property or other illiquid assets) to the Foundation.
 The assets in a Donor-Advised Fund are owned by the Foundation.
 The donor and designated advisors may recommend distributions from the fund to public charities whose purposes generally are in furtherance of the purposes of the Foundation.
 These recommendations are advisory only, and the Foundation has the final authority to approve the grant recommendations.